BrainBlend-AI/atomic-tools/atomic_tools/youtube_transcript_scraper/README.md

+# YouTube Transcript Scraper

-This is a readme for the calculator tool.
+This is a readme for the YouTube Transcript Scraper.

-# Installation
+## Installation

 ```bash
 pip install atomic_tools
 ```

-# Usage
+## Usage

 ```python
 from atomic_tools.calculator_tool import CalculatorTool